vlcn-io/orm-browser-starter/README.md

 # Aphrodite Browser Starter

-This provides a basic local-first in browser example project that uses `Aphrodite`.
+This provides a local-first in browser example project that uses `Aphrodite`.

 [View a hosted/deployed preview of the app here](https://aphrodite-examples.pages.dev/todo-mvc/)

-# Getting Started
+# Getting The Code

 Either open in [GitPod](https://gitpod.io/#git@github.com:tantaman/aphrodite-browser-starter.git) or follow the steps below --